-As the firm leader, if you are receiving the monthly minutes from each of your groups, you can fairly easily determine who's being effective and who is off track, who's working on implementing their group's plan and who is not; and which team leaders you might need to spend some time coaching and which you need only send a "good work' note to.
+As the firm leader if you are receiving the monthly minutes from each of your practice groups, you can fairly easily determine who's being effective and who is off track, who's working on implementing their group's plan and who is not; and which practice leaders you might need to spend some time coaching and which you need only send a "good work' note to.
 Alternatively, without regular minutes you will not likely find out how any of your groups are progressing until . . . perhaps the end of the year, if then.

-And when I use the term "Minutes" I am not talking about some written record of the various conversations and meanderings of the partners during their latest gathering.
 Attached is an excerpt from a typical, written report that was compiled following a meeting of the partners within a Products Litigation Group: